fourieraudio/docs/manual/installation/Roundtrip Latency.md

 :::tip
 If you change the Dante device latency setting, remember to adjust your calculations for the send and return.

-2ms Dante device latency = 4ms roundtrip (2ms network send + 2ms network return)
+For example- 2ms Dante device latency = 4ms roundtrip (2ms network send + 2ms network return)
 :::

 ## Period Size